chasemc/IDBacApp/README.md

 #### Currently IDBAC comes in two forms:

-1. For those uncomfortable with using R there is an easy-installer
+1. The stable, easy-to-install version:
-    * The current stable Version "0.0.1" may be downloaded from here:
+    * Version "0.0.1" may be downloaded from here:
-2. For those even slightly familiar with R IDBac may be downloaded as a package by following the directions below
+2. Development versions of IDBac may be downloaded as an R package by following the directions below

-#### Why you would want to use R instead of the easy-install:

-* To help ensure IDBac doesn't break we make sure the user has the same version of R installed as was used in our testing.
-This means it may install another version of R on your system than you currently use.

 #### Code to use IDBac from R:
-The R code below will, if needed, install "devtools" for downloading IDBac; and the R packages necessary for IDBac to function.
+The R code below will, if needed, install "devtools" for downloading IDBac and "biocLite" for downlaoding Bioconductor packages
 ```
 Install_And_Load <- function(Required_Packages)
 {  Remaining_Packages <- Required_Packages[!(Required_Packages %in% installed.packages()[, "Package"])]